- Professor of Theology

 - Philosophical Theology

-Dr. Bates’ primary teaching focus is theology, philosophical, and practical theology.
-Of particularly interested is the interaction between Christianity and culture in its many expressions over time, from the classics and early Christianity to postmodernism and beyond.
+Dr. Bates’ primary teaching focus is philosophical and practical theology.
+He is particularly interested in the interaction between Christianity and culture in its many expressions over time, from the classics and early Christianity to postmodernism and beyond.

 Knabb, J. J., Vazquez, V. E., Wang, K. T., & Bates, M. T. (2018, June 25).
 “Unknowing” in the 21st Century: Humble Detachment for Christians With Repetitive Negative Thinking.
 Spirituality in Clinical Practice.

 Christian Psychotherapy in Context (Contracted with Routledge forthcoming spring 2019).
 Co-authored with Joshua Knabb, Eric Johnson, and Timothy Sisemore.